FredrickHZO/cubescape/README.md

 - ~~Lives system~~
 - End game when there are no more lives available

-Collision and boundaries detection can use a lot of more love, but for now they're working, they're not perfect by any means, but _for now_ they will do.
+Collision and boundaries detection can use a lot of more love, but they're somewhat working, they're not perfect by any means, but _for now_ they will do.

 <img src="https://github.com/FredrickHZO/cubescape/blob/main/screenshots/cubescape-0.png"  width="600" height="300">